powsybl/powsybl.github.io/pages/overview/index.md

 code included in the project.

 All the features of PowSyBl are exposed as web services, so as to make it easy to build web-based applications on top of the framework.
-Mored details about the services are given below in the [Microservices](#microservices) section.
+More details about the services are given below in the [Microservices](#microservices) section.

 # Projects